 Thousands of aerospace workers could find themselves temporarily out of work if the U.S. government shutdown continues.
 Sikorsky Aircraft, which produces the UH-60 Black Hawk Helicopter, plans to furlough 2,000 workers at three plants on Oct.
 7 due to the absence of Defense Contract Management Agency (DCMA) inspectors who audit and approve the manufacturing of military products.
 Sikorsky parent United Technologies warns that another 2,000 workers could be furloughed from its Pratt & ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Government Shutdown Putting Aerospace Jobs At Risk".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Government Shutdown Putting Aerospace Jobs At Risk".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.